vincentskele/solarianbot/README.md

 # SolarianBot

-SolarianBot is a Discord bot designed by RoboDAO for RoboDAO, aiming to provide robust tools for interacting with the Solarian NFT collection.
-This bot is open-source, white-labeled, and configurable via an `.env` file.
+SolarianBot is a Discord bot designed by RoboDAO for RoboDAO, aiming to provide robust tools for interacting with the Solarians NFT collection.

 ## Features